 Check out my little helpers!
 I think Cam’s got a future in food blogging! ;)

 Scoop the dough into a parchment paper lined baking pan then spread into an even layer with your fingertips.
 Use a fork to make shallow pricks all over the dough all the way to the edges then bake for 20-25 minutes (depending on the size of your pan) or until the edges are just barely turning golden brown.
 Let the crust cool for at least 30 minutes, which will ensure the lemon filling doesn’t soak into the hot crust.

-Let the crust cool for 10 minutes while you whisk up the lemon filling – this will prevent the mixture from soaking into the crust.
+While the crust is cooling, whisk up the lemon filling.
 To a large bowl add lemon zest, freshly squeezed lemon juice, and eggs then whisk to combine.
 Next add more gluten free flour blend plus sugar then whisk for 1 minute.

 Pour the mixture over the partially cooled shortbread crust then bake for an additional 20-35 minutes, or until the center is set.
 Give the pan a little shake – if the center is still jiggly just keep baking.

 Let the bars cool completely – COMPLETELY, ya hear?! – then use the parchment paper to lift the bars out of the pan, slice, dust with powdered sugar, and serve.
 I hope you love these deliciously sweet-tart Gluten Free Lemon Bars – enjoy!